 We are continually improving and developing the School site to support our innovative approach to learning.
 Being mindful of our great heritage, we blend the traditional with the modern, helping to keep our campus in shape for the next generation.

-Allison Building: This is where Modern Languages are taught in spacious classrooms and the purpose-built language laboratory.
+Allison Building: This is where Modern Languages are taught in spacious classrooms together with a purpose-built language laboratory, enabling students to access interactive tools and programmes which will further develop their language skills.

-Hardy Amies Design Centre: This purpose-built centre was named after Old Brentwood Sir Hardy Amies, couturier to the Queen.
+Hardy Amies Design Centre: The Hardy Amies Design Centre was named after Old Brentwood Sir Hardy Amies, couturier to the Queen.
 This creative design hub provides spacious facilities for ICT, Computing, Art, Design Technology and Food Technology.
-An annual exhibition, showcasing work from all of these areas is held every summer in the Centre.
+An annual exhibition, showcasing work from all of these areas, is held every summer in the Centre.

-Lawrence Building: This is the hub of the Mathematics Department where light airy and large classrooms have all the space and hi-tech equipment you would expect for this very popular subject.
+Lawrence Building: This is the hub of the Mathematics Department where light, airy and large classrooms have all the space and hi-tech equipment you would expect for this very popular core subject.

 Dining Halls: The self-service Dining Halls are renowned for their excellent cuisine, satisfying all pupils at lunchtime and boarders at breakfast and dinner.
-There is a variety of hot choices at lunch, one of which is always vegetarian, and an extensive salad bar and range of hot and cold desserts.
+There is a variety of hot choices at lunch with a range of classic and global influences, and one of which is always vegetarian.
+In addition, there is an extensive salad bar, soup and baguette counter and range of hot and cold desserts, all of which are available daily.

 Old Big School: The original School building still stands and is used for meetings and debates.
 Steeped in history, with carvings made by pupils hundreds of years ago, it provides a real sense of Brentwood School's heritage.

 School House: This is now the administrative base of the School, but used to be a boarding house.
-Reception, the Headmaster's Office, the Bursary, and our Communications, Admissions and Alumni Development are just some of the departments to be found here.
+Reception, the Headmaster's Study, the Bursary, Examinations, Human Resources and our Communications, Admissions and Development department can be found here.

 Courage Hall: The School has an on-site Sports Centre which features a 25m indoor swimming pool and a learner pool.
 There is a fitness suite with computerised equipment, 4 glass-backed squash courts, indoor rifle range, a main hall large enough to accommodate 7 badminton courts plus a multi-purpose room for fencing, dance and other activities.
 There is also a purpose-built Fencing Salle that was used by our famous ex-pupils and Commonwealth Gold medal winners Alex O'Connell, Anthony and Alex Crutchett, and is now the practice home of the School's strong fencing community.